Multiplayer bandits without observing collision information: Introduction.

-\section{Introduction}
+\section{Introduction.}

-The stochastic multi-armed bandit problem is a well-studied problem of machine learning: consider an agent that has to choose among several actions in each round of a game.
+The stochastic multi-armed bandit problem is a well-studied problem of machine learning.
+Consider an agent that has to choose among several actions in each round of a game.
 To each action $i$ is associated a real-valued parameter $\mu_i$.
-Whenever the player performs the $i$-th action, she receives a random reward with mean $\mu_i$.
+Whenever the player performs the $i$th action, she receives a random reward with mean $\mu_i$.
 If the player knew the means associated to the actions before starting the game, she would play an action with the highest mean during all rounds.
 The problem is to design a strategy for the player to maximize her reward in the setting where she does not know the means.
 The \emph{regret} of the strategy is the difference between the accumulated rewards in the two scenarios.

-This problem encapsulates the well-known exploration/exploitation trade-off: the player never learns the means exactly, but can estimate them.
-As the game proceeds, she learns that some of the actions {\em probably} have better means, so she can `exploit' these actions to obtain a better reward, but at the same time she has to `explore' other actions as well, since they {\em might} have higher means.
-We refer the reader to~\citet*{bubeck_survey} for a survey on this problem.
-Traditionally, actions are called `arms' and `pulling an arm' refers to performing an action.
+This problem encapsulates the well-known exploration/exploitation trade-off: the player never learns the means exactly, but she can estimate them.
+As the game proceeds, she learns that some actions {probably} have better means, so she can exploit these actions to obtain a better reward, but at the same time she has to explore other actions as well, since they {might} have higher means.
+Traditionally, actions are called ``arms'' and ``pulling an arm'' refers to performing an action.
 See~\citet*{Slivkins_survey,torcsababook} for recent monographs on stochastic multi-armed bandits.

 We study a multiplayer version of this game, in which each player pulls an arm in each round, and if two or more players pull the same arm, a \emph{collision} occurs and all players pulling that arm receive zero reward.
 The players' goal is to maximize the collective received reward.